top of page

 Image 2 – Tradingview Association with Crypto Exchanges

-Satoshi Nakamoto has developed the first cryptocurrency ‘bitcoin’ in 2009, and many such currencies were born in the last few years.
-At the time of writing this post, the US Dollar is getting weaker day by day against cryptocurrencies, and it indicates a radical shift in the investing world.
+Satoshi Nakamoto developed the first cryptocurrency, ‘bitcoin,’ in 2009, and many such currencies have been born in the last few years.
+At the time of writing this post, the US dollar was getting weaker day by day against cryptocurrencies, and it indicated a radical shift in the investing world.

 BTCUSD is the most popular traded pair among the Crypto vs. Currency pairs.
 At the time of writing this article, 1 Bitcoin is equal to 31,992 USD.
 Traders can also trade crypto vs. crypto pairs, and the most popular and liquid pair is ETHBTC (Ethereum Bitcoin).